Ibuki-Hayashi/Deterministic-and-stochastic-processes-generating-alternative-states-of-microbiomes/README.md

-This repository includes R and Shell script codes for the paper " Deterministic and stochastic processes generating alternative states of microbiomes".
+This repository includes R and Shell script codes for the paper "Deterministic and stochastic processes generating alternative states of microbiomes".